 Provisional measures

-Provisional measures may help preserve the creditor’s interests pending a final decision insofar as the courts may order the provisional attachment of the debtor’s assets (freezing orders, asset repossession orders, etc).
-In this case the latter retains property over its assets but loses the faculty to dispose of them as long as the proceedings continue.
-The courts may also render injunctive or declaratory measures aiming at protecting the creditors’ rights.
+Provisional measures may help preserve the creditor’s interests pending a final decision, insofar as the courts may order the provisional attachment of the debtor’s assets (freezing orders, asset repossession orders, etc).
+In this case, the debtor retains property over its assets but loses the faculty to dispose of them as long as the proceedings continue.
+The courts may also render injunctive or declaratory measures to protect the creditor’s rights.
 As a general rule, provisional orders would however only be granted provided that the claimant has demonstrated the immediate necessity of doing so.
 In emergency situations, the court may render its decision ex parte (i.e. in the absence of the debtor), as it deems appropriate.
 In certain circumstances, the courts may also qualify provisional measures as final and binding awards, in which case the debtor must initiate a formal lawsuit to obtain a revision of the decision.

 Lodging an appeal

-Decisions rendered in first instance may be brought to the Courts of Appeal provided that they exceed EUR 3,740.
-Decisions rendered in second instance in excess of EUR 14,963 may also be appealed against before the Supreme Court of Justice, but the latter would only consider legal issues (incorrect interpretation, failure to state reasons, failure to observe procedural requirements, etc.).
+Decisions rendered in first instance may be brought to the Courts of Appeal provided that the claim value exceeds the jurisdictional limit (Valor da alçada) of the first instance court.
+This limit is defined by law and varies depending on the type of court and case (currently EUR 5,000 for first instance courts).
+Decisions rendered in second instance in excess of EUR 30,000 may be appealed to the Supreme Court of Justice, but only on legal grounds (incorrect interpretation, failure to state reasons, failure to observe procedural requirements, etc.).

 According to the Dupla Conforme rule, decisions rendered in first instance and confirmed in second instance cannot be brought to the Supreme Court of Justice.